Coherence-enhanced optical determination of the $^{229}$Th isomeric transition

 Plain fluorescence spectroscopy of the isomeric nuclear transition is plagued by a small signal-to-background ratio \cite{Rellergert2010b}.
 For both determination of the exact nuclear transition frequency and for the nuclear clock interrogation schemes, this is a major issue, especially due to the weak coupling of the nuclear transition to the radiation field.
 According to current experimental data \cite{Rellergert2010b}, the main source of background photons is the $\alpha$-decay of the $^{229}$Th ground state with the total counting rate on the order of MHz and $4\pi$ spatial distribution.
 A possible solution is offered by coherent light scattering, which ensures that a directional signal collecting in the forward direction benefits of a more favorable signal-to-background ratio.
 However, impurities and color centers (which unfortunately may occur during the experiment as irradiation effects) can cause residual absorption and may interfere with the $^{229}$Th optical spectroscopy even in the forward direction.
 This is why a clear signature of the nuclear isomeric transition $^{229g}$Th$\rightarrow$ $^{229m}$Th is desirable.
-In the following we put forward a quantum optics scheme designed to provide such a nuclear fluorescence signature by employing two VUV fields in a $\Lambda$-type three-level system in a setup reminding of EIT \cite{Scully2006}.
+In the following we put forward a quantum optics scheme designed to provide such a nuclear fluorescence signature by employing two VUV fields that drive a three-level system in a setup reminding of EIT \cite{Scully2006}.
+Each field connects one of the two ground states to a third common excited state, a configuration commonly referred to as a three-level $\Lambda$ system \cite{Scully2006} in quantum optics.